|►||About the Center|

 B. UW Housing Office

 Optional Housing Application.
 Residence hall (dormitory) applications for the Spring Quarter become available in mid-winter.
 There is no application fee.
 Please contact the Housing and Food Services office at firstname.lastname@example.org for more details.
 Many students in the recent past have had success finding their own off-campus housing.
+If you are interested in pursuing off-campus housing you can start your search here and here.

 STEP 2: OBTAIN YOUR STUDENT VISA